 Continue reading Glass Weaving Demystified!

 Strip construction is a well-known technique in making fused glass items.
-In this video tutorial I’ll show you how to make fused glass cabochons using strip construction.
+In this video tutorial, I’ll show you how to make fused glass cabochons using strip construction.

-Glass fusing with the strip construction method involves cutting strips of different coloured glass then assembling them in some sort of pattern, on edge, before full fusing.
+Glass fusing with the strip construction method involves cutting strips of different coloured glass and then assembling them in some sort of pattern, on edge, before full fusing.
 That’s exactly what we’ll be doing in this glass fusing project

 The video tutorial will talk about design, materials, and equipment needs.
 It will also cover any cutting and assembly required, and all kiln firing through to the final full fuse firing.